dortania/OpenCore-Install-Guide/config.plist/haswell.md

 * [SSDT-EHCx\_OFF](https://github.com/acidanthera/OpenCorePkg/blob/master/Docs/AcpiSamples/SSDT-EHCx_OFF.dsl)
   * Prefered alternative over renaming EHCI for setting up USB correctly on pre-skylake systems.
 This can be avoided if your BIOS supports EHCI-Handoff

 For those having troubles understanding the SSDTs regarding plugin type and EC can use CorpNewt's [SSDTTime](https://github.com/corpnewt/SSDTTime) to properly set up your SSDT.
 All other SSDTs can be compiled with [MaciASL](https://github.com/acidanthera/MaciASL/releases), don't forget that compiled SSDTs have a .aml extension\(Assembled\) and will go into the EFI/OC/ACPI folder.
 You can compile with MaciASL by running File -&gt; Save As -&gt; ACPI Machine Language.
+And no need to add your DSDT to Opencore as its already inside your firmware.

 **For a much deeper rundown on ACPI including compiling in Windows and Linux, see the** [**Getting started with ACPI**](../extras/acpi.md) **page.**